How do you brew oolong tea and what are some tips for getting the best flavor?

 When brewing oolong tea, it is important to use water at the correct temperature.
 Generally, oolong tea should be brewed at temperatures between 80 and 95 degrees Celsius.
 If the water is too hot, it can cause the tea to taste bitter and unpleasant.
 On the other hand, if it is too cold, it will not release all of the flavors and aromas of the leaves.
 Therefore, by using water at the right temperature, you can maximize the flavor of your oolong tea.

-See also What is the best way to store Oriental Beauty tea?
+See also What are the best ways to store Silver Needle Tea?

 Brew Time